Prateek-Yashaswi/interview-prep/src/main/java/theory/questions.md

 The Throw keyword is used inside a method.
 Whereas the Throws keyword is used in the method signature.
 The Throw keyword throws an exception explicitly.
 Whereas the Throws keyword declares that a method might throw an exception.

+# Enums

+### Why to use Enum?

+You should use enum types any time you need to represent a fixed set of constants.

+Enums improve the readability of your code by providing meaningful names for constants.
+Instead of using arbitrary integers or strings to represent different states or options, you can use descriptive enum values.
+This makes your code easier to understand and maintain

+Type Safety: Enums provide type safety, meaning that the compiler can enforce the use of valid enum values at compile time.
+This helps catch errors early in the development process, reducing the likelihood of runtime errors related to incorrect constant values.

+# Garbage collection

+### How does Garbage collection in Java works?

+During the garbage collection process, the collector scans different parts of the heap, looking for objects that are no longer in use.
+If an object no longer has any references to it from elsewhere in the application, the collector removes the object, freeing up memory in the heap.

+# Collections